 A finding is the outcome of the investigation and adjudication.
-The respondent is either found "responsible" for violating university policy or "not responsible" for violating university policy.
+The respondent is either found "responsible" for violating university policy and/or Title IX regulations or "not responsible" for violating university policy and/or Title IX regulations.
 Findings are based on the "preponderance of the evidence" standard discussed in detail later in this document.